Cheapshot003/libft-42/README.md

 # libft-42
-Coding some standard C library functions to get used to the world of C. Can use them in my future 42 projects
+Recoding some standard C library functions to get used to the world of C. Can use them in my future 42 projects